Symbol1/Symbol1.github.io/game/tofo/README.md

 ## Blue-Printish Museum

-A museum that showcasing all recipes in this game.
+A museum showcasing all recipes in this game.
 It only requires wood, coal, stone, ores, and water barrel in the logistic network.
 Raw fish is not needed as the rocket silo produces them.
 Crude oil becomes unnecessary once coal liquification starts.